tonylixu/os/chapter-2/practices.md

 Answers: To provide a convenient environment for program development and execution.

 ### What is the main advantage of the layered approach to system design?
 What are the disadvantages of the layered approach?
+Answer: Layered approach

+### What's the advantage of monolithic structure?
+Answer: Compare to Mach or MicroKernel, monolithic structure can provide a distinct performance advantage, but it is difficult to implement and maintain.

 ### List five services provided by an operating system, and explain how each creates convenience for users.
 In which cases would it be impossible for user-level programs to provide these services?
 Explain your answer.